Mark-charles/Excon-Dashboard/projectbackground.md

 - **Flexibility**: Adaptable to different emergency types and scenarios
 - **Innovation**: Modern web platform brings emergency training into the digital age

+## Development Approach

+The EXCON Dashboard follows a **reliability-first** development philosophy.
+Rather than pursuing complex features, the focus is on making the core emergency exercise functionality completely dependable for critical training exercises.

+### Phase 2 Core System Focus
+- **Exercise Persistence**: Save/load exercises for reuse and operational continuity
+- **Field Operations**: Tablet/mobile optimization for exercise controllers working in field conditions
+- **AIDR Alignment**: Templates, reports, and workflows that match established emergency management standards
+- **Production Quality**: Testing, logging, and error handling suitable for professional emergency management use
+- **Operational Reliability**: System that emergency professionals can depend on during critical training exercises

-## Future Vision
+### Future Considerations

-The EXCON Dashboard represents the foundation for a comprehensive emergency exercise ecosystem.
-Future development will expand capabilities while maintaining the core focus on practical, effective emergency management training that saves lives and protects communities.
+Additional features will only be pursued after the core system demonstrates complete reliability in real-world emergency exercise operations.
+Any future expansion will maintain the focus on practical, effective emergency management training that supports community preparedness and response capabilities.

 ---